Starting Your Business: The Tools, Resources and Mindset You Need to Succeed

 Starting and running your own business is no easy task.
 You work a ton of hours, have to face financial uncertainties, and you'll be putting out numerous fires.
 To make matters worse, you’re probably doing all this work by yourself.

-The goods news is that there is no shortage of guides and resources that can lend you a hand in starting and managing your business.
+The good news is that there is no shortage of guides and resources that can lend you a hand in starting and managing your business.

 US Small Business Administration: The US SBA is a go-to resource for business owners.
 Here you can find most of the information you will likely need.
 You'll learn how to write a business plan, structure a business, register a company, and apply for a permit.